kocircuit/kocircuit/lessons/2-formulas/3-invocation.md

 ### DEFAULT SEQUENCE-TYPE ARGUMENTS

-In cases when a sequence construction, like `("Hello", name)` in the previous example, is passed one can use single round brackes, instead of double:
+In cases when a sequence construction (like `("Hello", name)` in the previous example) is passed as a default invocation argument, one can use single round brackes instead of double:

 	Greet(name) {
 		returns: strings.Join("Hello ", name) // single brackets used here